The Evolution and Internal Structure of Neptunes and Sub-Neptunes: The importance of thermal conductivity in non-convective regions: Methods

 \section{Methods}

-We model the planetary evolution by solving the stellar structure equations \citep[e.g.][]{Kippenhahn+2013} using the Henyey method \citep{Henyey+1965} with the Modules for Experiments in Stellar Astrophysics (MESA) code \citep{Paxton+2011, Paxton+2013, Paxton+2015, Paxton+2018, Paxton+2019, Jermyn+2023}.
+We modeled the planetary evolution by solving the stellar structure equations \citep[e.g.][]{Kippenhahn+2013} using the Henyey method \citep{Henyey+1965} with the Modules for Experiments in Stellar Astrophysics (MESA) code \citep{Paxton+2011, Paxton+2013, Paxton+2015, Paxton+2018, Paxton+2019, Jermyn+2023}.
 We modified the code to make it applicable to medium-sized planets.
-We use the equation of state (EoS) presented by \citet{Mueller+2020a, Mueller+2020b, MuellerHelled2021, MuellerHelled2024} that combines the CMS EoS with non-ideal interaction \citep{ChabrierDebras2021} for H-He with the heavy-element EoS for H$_2$O and SiO$_2$ \citep{More+1988, Vazan+2013} in a 50/50 rock-water mixture.
-The tables are implemented using a modified version of the MESA extension 'custom EoS' (\citealt{KnierimHelled2024}; \citeauthor{Helled+2025} submitted).
-The modifications enable the solver to utilize linear interpolations within the EoS tables, rather than the standard bicubic spline interpolation scheme employed by MESA.
+We used the equation of state (EoS) presented by \citet{Mueller+2020a, Mueller+2020b, MuellerHelled2021, MuellerHelled2024} that combines the EoS with non-ideal interaction \citep{ChabrierDebras2021} for H-He with the heavy-element EoS for H$_2$O and SiO$_2$ \citep{More+1988, Vazan+2013} in a 50/50 rock-water mixture.
+The tables were implemented using a modified version of the MESA extension 'custom EoS' \citep{KnierimHelled2024, Helled+2025}.
+The modifications enabled the solver to utilize linear interpolations within the EoS tables rather than the standard bicubic spline interpolation scheme employed by MESA.

-Furthermore, we change the radiative opacities and thermal conductivities as discussed below.
-We start the evolution with a given initial thermal state, composition profile and mass as discussed in section \ref{sec:ModelSetup} and evolve the planet for 10 Gyr.
-The atmospheric cooling is simulated using the irradiated gray implementation in MESA based on \citet{GuillotHavel2011}.
-We adopt an equilibrium temperature of $T\low{eq}=400$ K and a mean visible-to-thermal opacity ratio of $\kappa\low{V}/\kappa\low{th}=0.03$, based on the fit provided by \citet{PoserRedmer2024}.
-Although our chosen equilibrium temperature lies outside the original fit range of 500–4000 K, the authors estimate the fit uncertainty to be approximately $\pm0.1$, which exceeds the difference in the opacity ratio between 400 K and 500 K. We use the Ledoux criterion to determine if a region is convective or non-convective.
-Because of numerically challenging simulations, we do not change the composition over time.
+Furthermore, we changed the radiative opacities and thermal conductivities as discussed below.
+We started the evolution with a given initial thermal state, composition profile, and mass as discussed in section \ref{sec:ModelSetup} and evolved the planet for 10 Gyr.
+The atmospheric cooling was simulated using the irradiated gray implementation in MESA based on \citet{GuillotHavel2011}.
+We adopted an equilibrium temperature of $T\low{eq}=400$ K and a mean visible-to-thermal opacity ratio of $\kappa\low{V}/\kappa\low{th}=0.03$ based on the fit provided by \citet{PoserRedmer2024}.
+Although our chosen equilibrium temperature lies outside the original fit range of 500–4000 K, the authors estimate the fit uncertainty to be approximately $\pm0.1$, which exceeds the difference in the opacity ratio between 400 K and 500 K. We used the Ledoux criterion to determine if a region is convective or non-convective.
+Because of numerically challenging simulations, we did not change the composition over time.